GM’s electric vehicles will gain access to Tesla’s vast charging network

 Their discussion comes two weeks after Ford CEO Jim Farley joined Musk to announce that Ford’s electric vehicles would gain access to much of Tesla’s EV-charging network, the largest in the nation.
 Farley also said Ford would switch to Tesla’s connector rather than go with the connector used by the rest of the industry.

-Before the opening bell Friday, shares of Tesla Inc. jumped 6% and appeared headed for a new high for the year.
-General Motors Co. rose 4%, and Ford Motor Co. rose more than 1%.
+At the opening bell Friday, shares of Tesla Inc. jumped 6% to hit a new high for the year.
+General Motors Co. rose 3%, and Ford Motor Co. rose 2%.

 At first, GM and Ford EV owners will need an adapter to hook into the Tesla stations, which have their own connector.
 But both GM and Ford will switch to Tesla’s North American Charging Standard connector starting with new EVs produced in 2025.